 What Does a Property Manager Do?

 Think of property managers as a middle man between tenants and landlords.
 Property managers can represent the landlord when dealing with prospective and current tenants.
 The landlords and property managers will have a formal agreement in place so there is a clear understanding of who is responsible for what, and how much authority a property manager has over the landlord’s properties.
 If a tenant runs into an issue that requires the landlord’s attention, the property management company will get the landlord involved, and vice versa.

 As far as a basic property manager’s responsibilities go, Mountain n Plains’ surpasses other property managers’ in northern Colorado.
 We handle the standard responsibilities like advertising available rentals in Fort Collins, collecting applications from prospective renters, as well as running credit reports and background checks.
 The property managers at Mountain n Plains take these routine tasks a step further.
-Our team will market vacant properties online on our website, input newspaper ads to advertise properties, compose personalized property fliers, and network with area Realtors and the nearest college campus, Colorado State University, to appeal to college students in the area.
+Our team will market vacant properties online on several websites including Facebook, and network with area Realtors and the nearest college campus, Colorado State University, to appeal to college students in the area.
 Our property managers will personally accompany prospective renters at each property showing to ensure that any and all questions are answered and go over our policies.
 Mountain N Plains works tediously to protect your investment and will work closely with landlords to ensure that renters comply with governmental laws, ordinances, and regulations.